 University of Bremen, Germany

 - Eight participants maximum: first come, first serve

-- Give your name, research field, affiliation with address and country, laptop operating system, mobile phone, dietary preferences and other issues; preferably: information about your booked accomodation; optional: second email address, fax
+- Give your name, research field, affiliation with address and country, laptop operating system, mobile phone, dietary preferences, special needs; preferably: information about your booked accomodation; optional: second email address, fax

 - Please attach also (single PDF) your CV and the abstract of a recent paper or thesis you are working on, since this allows us to better prepare for your needs